cmstas/Software/slideMaker/README.md

   * --compile: compile slides (twice, for slide numbers) after writing .tex source (enabled by default)
   * --copy: copy output .pdf file to web directory (default: public_html)
   * --dump: copy to "dump" directory within web directory
+  * --provenance: append a slide with the python source in small white font. using "pdftotext" on pdf you can recover the source

 ## Misc tips
   * Writing the text "ENDL" without quotes in the title of the title slide or when specifying --casual X will force